ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: The ENIGMA-51 Dataset

 To enable the use of synthetic data to train scalable methods, we acquired the 3D models of the laboratory and all the 25 industrial objects.
 We used two different 3D scanners to create 3D models.
 Specifically, we used the structured-light 3D scanner Artec Eva\footnote{\url{https://www.artec3d.com/portable-3d-scanners/artec-eva}} for scanning the objects, and the MatterPort\footnote{\url{https://matterport.com/}} device to scan the industrial laboratory.
-Figure~\ref{fig:lab_3d} illustrates the 3D models of the laboratory and some objects.
+Figure~\ref{fig:lab_3d} illustrates the 3D models of the laboratory and some industrial objects within the set of ENIGMA-51.
 The 3D model of the laboratory weighs 30MB and covers an area of approximately 20 square meters, instead, the weight of the object's 3D model varies from $5$ to $20$ MB.